Updated July 2025

 Fact checked by Eric Schoneberger

-Level Home Staff is a collective of innovative thinkers and creators specializing in smart home technology.
+Level Home Editors are a collective of innovative thinkers and creators specializing in smart home technology.
 With a wealth of experience drawn from industry giants like Apple, our team's expertise spans various aspects of smart home technology, including home automation, security systems, and intelligent control systems.
 We thrive on creating smart living solutions that enhance comfort, security, and efficiency in modern homes.

 Are Level locks secure?

-Rest assured that Level locks are built to withstand potential security threats and keep your home safe.
+Yes, Level locks are a safe, secure choice — built to withstand real-world threats and keep your home protected.
 The placement of the batteries within the deadbolt does not compromise its integrity or effectiveness.
 Let's delve deeper into the reasons why Level locks are safe:

 • Robust construction: Level locks are crafted from high-quality materials and undergo rigorous testing to ensure they meet the highest security standards (more on this later).
 The internal components are expertly engineered to provide strength and durability, even with the battery compartment.